electroglyph/atheriz/docs/02_core_concepts.md

 ### 2.1.1 What is an Object?
 An `Object` is the universal entity within Atheriz.
 Anything that is not a static room—including players, NPCs, items, and containers—is represented by an `Object` or a subclass thereof.
 Important attributes include `id`, `name`, `desc`, and `location`.
 Classification flags such as `is_pc`, `is_npc`, `is_item`, `is_container`, and `is_mapable` determine the object's identity and interaction rules.
 These flags are inherited via the `Flags` mixin.
+Ids are guaranteed to be unique across all objects which use them.

 For exact attribute definitions, refer to [`atheriz/objects/base_obj.py`](../atheriz/objects/base_obj.py).